 In case of vandalism, the transportation supervisor will bill the school for damage.
 The school will investigate the vandalism.
 Upon identifying the vandals, the school may pursue collection of damages from the parent or guardian.

-7. Work First

-Work First participants who are employed by the Edenton-Chowan Schools will be eligible to ride school buses to and from work under the following conditions:

-Written permission is received from their principal.

-Principal assigns them to a bus as a monitor.

-Principal instructs them in their duties and behavior as a bus monitor.

-If there is space on the school bus.

-If no stops, rerouting, or delaying of the bus occurs.

-F. They ride the bus in a consistent manner.

 8. School Bus Idling

 The board recognizes that emissions that accumulate from school buses can be harmful to students and bus drivers.
 The board further recognizes that unnecessary bus idling wastes fuel and financial resources.
 The board is committed to transporting students on school buses in a manner that is safe and consistent with the board’s goal of resource conservation.
 To this end, the board prohibits all unnecessary school bus idling on school grounds.
 In addition, the board prohibits the warming up of buses for longer than 5 minutes, except in extraordinary circumstances or circumstances beyond the bus driver’s control.